US seeks to deport Kilmar Abrego Garcia to Uganda after he refused plea offer in his smuggling case

 He has pleaded not guilty and has asked the judge to dismiss the case, claiming that it is an attempt to punish him for challenging his deportation to El Salvador.
 The Saturday filing came as a supplement to that motion to dismiss, stating that the threat to deport him to Uganda is more proof that the prosecution is vindictive.

 “The government immediately responded to Mr. Abrego’s release with outrage,” the filing reads.
-“Despite having requested and received assurances from the government of Costa Rica that Mr. Abrego would be accepted there, within minutes of his release from pretrial custody, an ICE representative informed Mr. Abrego’s counsel that the government intended to deport Mr. Abrego to Uganda and ordered him to report to ICE’s Baltimore Field Office Monday morning.”
+“Despite having requested and received assurances from the government of Costa Rica that Mr. Abrego would be accepted there, within minutes of his release from pretrial custody, an ICE representative informed Mr. Abrego’s counsel that the government intended to deport Mr. Abrego to Uganda and ordered him to report to ICE’s Baltimore Field Office Monday morning,” it says, referring to Immigration and Customs Enforcement.

 Abrego Garcia has pleaded not guilty to the smuggling charges, which stem from a 2022 traffic stop in Tennessee for speeding.
-Body camera footage from a Tennessee Highway Patrol officer shows a calm exchange with Abrego Garcia.
-There were nine passengers in the car, and the officers discussed among themselves their suspicions of smuggling.
+There were nine passengers in the car, and officers discussed among themselves their suspicions of smuggling.
 However, Abrego Garcia was allowed to continue driving with only a warning.

 A Department of Homeland Security agent testified that he didn't begin investigating the traffic stop until this April, when the government was facing mounting pressure to return Abrego Garcia to the U.S.

 Although Abrego Garcia was deemed eligible for pretrial release, he had remained in jail at the request of his attorneys, who feared the Republican administration could try to immediately deport him again if he were freed.
-Those fears were somewhat allayed by a recent ruling in a separate case in Maryland, which requires immigration officials to allow Abrego Garcia time to mount a defense, including 72 hours' notice before initiating deportation proceedings.
+A recent ruling in a separate case in Maryland required ICE to provide 72 hours' notice before initiating deportation proceedings — time to allow a prospective deportee to mount a defense.
+An email from ICE sent to attorneys at 4:01 p.m. on Friday refers to that decision.

+“Please let this email serve as notice that DHS may remove your client, Kilmar Armando Abrego Garcia, to Uganda no earlier than 72 hours from now (absent weekends),” it states.

 Federal officials have argued that Abrego Garcia can be deported because he came to the U.S. illegally and because a U.S. immigration judge deemed him eligible for expulsion in 2019, just not to his native El Salvador where he faces a “well-founded fear” of violence, according to court filings.